zupta/slate/source/includes/_serviceability.md

 # Pincode Serviceability API

+##Serviceability V1 API
-##V1 API: Gives list of only those courier partners where atleast one of the service [COD/PREPAID/EXCHANGE] is active
+Gives list of only those courier partners where atleast one of the service [COD/PREPAID/EXCHANGE] is active

 >URL to hit